 Marquette.edu // Trinity Fellows //

-Graduate Program: Master’s of Education, EDPL College Student Personnel
+Graduate Program: MA, Education, EDPL College Student Personnel

-Undergraduate Degree, Institution: Bachelor of Arts (International Studies/Spanish), Loyola University Chicago
+Undergraduate Degree, Institution: International Studies/Spanish, Loyola University Chicago

-Trinity Nonprofit Agency: La Causa, Early Childhood Education Center
+Trinity Nonprofit Agency: La Causa, Early Childhood Education Center, Executive Project Coordinator

 I worked as a Refugee Resettlement Case Manager for Catholic Charities Archdiocese New Orleans.
 This entailed job placement, school matriculation, accessing of health benefits, securing a residence, and socially integrating refugees.
 Most of our clients originated from Cuba or war-torn countries in Africa.